FEMUR ANATOMY

 • It is the upper part of the femur

-• Forms part of the hip joint
+• Forms part of your hip joint

 Distal Epiphysis